Excerpted from Migraine Brains

 the vagus nerve, the SCM muscle of the neck produces a long

-list of neurological and pain symptoms which appear primarily in
+list of neurological and pain symptoms.
+These appear primarily in

-the head and face but which may also present
+the head and face but may also present

 as nausea, motion sickness, and balance problems.

 Symptoms are commonly mistaken for migraine,

 sinus infections, inner-ear problems, trigeminal

 Although SCM has one of the most extensive

 patterns of pain and dysfunction, it is one of the easiest muscles to